-What is Amaretto liqueur?
+What is Amaretto made from?

 The history of Amaretto liqueur

+The history of the liqueur is a debate of ongoing discussion.
+Its roots most likely date back to the 1500s.
 According to a legend, in 1525, Bernardino Luini was handed an old version of the almond-flavored liqueur when painting his famous painting of the Madonna.
-His model, muse, and potential lover, gave a drink to him made of apricot kernels soaked in brandy.
+His model, muse, and potential lover gave a drink to him made of apricot kernels soaked in brandy.

 The alcohol content of Amaretto

 The Alcohol By Volume (ABV) of Amaretto liqueur is usually between 20% to 28%, depending on the brand.
-That is in line with many other liqueurs and well below the standard 40% that classic spirits like Whiskey, Rum, or Gin contain.
+That is in line with many other popular fruit liqueurs and well below the standard 40% that classic spirits like Whiskey, Rum, or Gin contain.

-Disaronno Amaretto Originale
+- Disaronno Amaretto Originale

-Luxardo Amaretto di Saschira
+- Luxardo Amaretto di Saschira